 Evictions are something that no landlord ever wants to deal with.
 But it's always best to be prepared for these challenging circumstances.
 It's important for landlords to understand California eviction laws, even if they have a stellar tenant screening process and don't think they'll ever have to evict a tenant.

-However, the California eviction process might be difficult to understand, which is why we at Castle Management have prepared this guide for you.
+However, the California eviction process might be difficult for landlords to understand, which is why we at Castle Management have prepared this guide for you.

 In California, the eviction process is governed by the California landlord tenant law.
 Read more here.
-Eviction, also known as 'unlawful detainer', is a legal process that occurs when a landlord attempts to regain possession of their rental unit from a tenant who has not met their rental obligations.
+Evictions, also known as 'unlawful detainer', is a legal process that occurs when landlords attempt to regain possession of their rental unit from a tenant who has not met their rental obligations.

-Understanding the eviction process can help tenants protect their rights and avoid potential pitfalls during the eviction process.
-Let’s have a look at the various steps that are to be followed by the landlord and the tenant in order to complete the eviction process.
+As a landlord, understanding the eviction process can help tenants protect their rights and avoid potential pitfalls during the eviction process.
+Let’s have a look at the various steps that are to be followed by the landlord and the tenant in order to complete an eviction.

 Notice for Termination with Legal Cause